Interview Query

 Example

-2. Can you describe a time when you exceeded expectations on a project?
+2. Describe a time you exceeded expectations on a project.

-Highlight a scenario where you utilized data analysis or data science skills to surpass project goals.
-Describe the project objectives, your unique approach, and the impact of your results.
-If you’re new to the field, discuss any relevant academic or personal projects where data played a key role.
+Highlight a data-related achievement by describing the project objectives, your unique approach, and the impact of your results.
+If you’re new to the field, showcase any academic or personal projects where data played a key role in solving a problem or driving insights.

 Example